 You'll develop communication skills and key professional skills identified by employer groups.
 You may also receive career guidance and study overseas.
 A unique element of this course is the Business capstone unit you'll complete in your final year.
 You'll run a simulated multi-million dollar company, applying your skills and knowledge to reinforce your learning while providing workplace deliverables.

-This major will give you a broad understanding of the structure and operations of financial markets in Australia and the theory and techniques underlying financial management.
-This includes investment evaluation, decisions on how to fund activities and the roles played by financial markets and instruments.
-You will learn specialised analytical skills.
-You will study a variety of finance, economics, business and mathematics-based units.
+• Finance: This major will give you a broad understanding of the structure and operations of financial markets in Australia.
+You'll study the theory and techniques underlying financial management – including investment evaluation, decisions on how to fund activities, and the roles played by financial markets and instruments.
+You'll study a variety of finance, economics, business and mathematics-based units and learn specialised analytical skills.

-The management major provides you with a foundation of knowledge, insights and abilities required of managers in a wide range of sectors, industries and functions.
-You will learn skills in management, problem solving, planning, organising and strategic management.
-Units of study will cover management topics from different perspectives such as strategy, ethics, change, entrepreneurship.
+• Management: The Management major will give you the foundational knowledge, insights and abilities required of managers across a range of sectors, industries and functions.
+In addition to developing skills in management, you'll learn about problem-solving, planning, organising and strategic management.
+You'll also explore management topics such as strategy, ethics, change and entrepreneurship, from different perspectives.

-This major will give you an understanding of the big picture of how companies, governments and households work.
-You will gain a sound understanding of how the choices made by government, producers and consumers impact on economic growth, unemployment, inflation and wealth.
-You will also acquire analytical skills which are highly valued in the business world.
+Economics: This major focuses on how companies, governments and households work.
+You will gain a sound understanding of how the choices made by government, producers and consumers impact economic growth, unemployment, inflation and wealth.
+You will also acquire the analytical skills valued highly in the business world.

-High achieving students may complete an additional honours year enabling them to undertake their own significant research project.
+High-achieving students may have the opportunity to complete an honours year, enabling them to undertake their own significant research project.

 What you'll learn